What to Do When Your Website Crashed Due to High Traffic: Prevention Tips

 Monitoring and Maintenance

 Continuous monitoring and maintenance are key to sustaining website performance.
 Proactive monitoring is essential for early detection and mitigation of issues, enabling real-time alerting and reducing downtime.
 Regular checks ensure your site is ready for any traffic surge.
 Additionally, the behind the scenes legwork—such as database updates, server requests, and infrastructure management—plays a crucial role in maintaining a stable and high-performing website.
+Monitoring systems should trigger SMS alerts when response times rise or traffic patterns change unexpectedly.
+Early warnings allow traffic control rules and rate limiting to be applied before the origin server becomes overloaded and users are affected.

 Real-Time Traffic Monitoring